ausdebating/constitution/constitution.md

 4. Any act or thing done or suffered, or purporting to have been done or suffered, by the committee or by a sub-committee appointed by the committee, is valid and effectual despite any defect that may afterwards be discovered in the appointment or qualification of any member of the committee or sub-committee.

 ## General meetings

+### (25) Meetings - participation in

+1. Any member of the association is entitled to attend any general meeting.
+2. Any member of the association is entitled, insofar as the chair of the meeting allows, to bring to attention any business relevant to the Assocation, or to submit a motion to be voted on by the association.
+3. Any member of the association is entitled, insofar as the chair of the meeting allows, to comment on business raised by virtue of Section 25, Subsection 2.

 ### (25) Annual general meetings - holding of

 1. The association must hold its first annual general meeting within 18 months after its registration under the Act.